9.2 The metaphorical language of record reviews

 Not much chance of that from a modern critic of performance.

 Critics’ strong tendency to fear and condemn difference makes WCM performance criticism another form of social and cultural exclusion, and so criticism offers us a particularly brutal and explicit forum for the intolerance that is integral to WCM ideology.

 A selection of quotes will illustrate the kinds of associations that are routinely made between performance details and the character or behaviour, gender, sexual orientation, class, or race of performers.
 Much of this must be the automatic, unthinking use of descriptors whose implications have not been consciously considered but which spring to mind as apt, as one writes about a performance, because they call upon assumptions, as well as habits of speech and thought, that are part and parcel of one’s culture; in this case typically the culture of white, male, middle-class, enthusiasts for WCM.
 But nonetheless, bearing in mind that in every case the aim is to discourage difference, it’s important to see what kinds of associations are being made, however unconsciously.
 It clarifies how habitually WCM ideology reaches into and faithfully mirrors many dark corners of white western heritage.
-At the same time, and on the surface, these quotes are also concerned with how noticeable a performer is; noticeable, that is, to the white male critic who knows, thanks to the confidence that comes with entitlement, that his values are objective, rational and indeed natural (cf ch.
-6.5 above).
+At the same time, and on the surface, these quotes are also concerned with how noticeable a performer is; noticeable, that is, to the critic who knows, thanks to the confidence that comes with entitlement, that their values are objective, rational and indeed natural (cf Chapter 6.5 on ‘natural’ musicianship).
 For the ideal performer is both one of us and also so discreet as to go unnoticed, which is what ‘one of us’ naturally does: ‘we’ only notice the interloper.

 Let’s begin, then, with some unvarnished sexism.